PraseethaSingh/MelanomaDetectionUsingCNN/README.md

 ## Technologies Used
-- library - version 1.0
+- Numpy library - version 1.26.4
-- library - version 2.0
+- tensorflow library - version 2.17.1
-- library - version 3.0
+- keras library - version 3.5.0

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->